KellerJordan/modded-nanogpt/records/track_2_medium/2025-12-27_SwitchBank/README.md

   and the curve was steeper.
 With more time it reached the target loss and below.
 This highlights the value of
   SwitchBank: 1.75x layers for only ~1.16x parameters (~38.9M extra), and the ability to scale attention depth separately from FFN bank size.
+- There remains lots of room for optimization, particularly if unconcerned with router health.

+## Record facts (val loss & timing are preliminary, pending official verificaiton)
+- 1750 steps vs the current record's 5960.
+- 282.4M parameters vs 454.5M in `train_gpt_medium.py` (GPT-2 Medium reference ~350M).
+- 14.16 minutes vs 24.07 (largest absolute/percentage drop for small or medium track since their initial runs).
+- Mean loss 2.90 vs 2.919 previous record / 2.92 target.

 ## Notes
 - Training/validation streams stay in order with the same FineWeb binaries as the baseline.
 - Final validation uses the first 10,485,760 tokens of the validation set, per rules.
+Previous validation steps (optionally) use fewer tokens.